connorskees/connorskees.github.io/content/avx-png-filter.md

 If we want to find the filtered value of `X`, we call the predictor function with `a`, `b`, and `e` as inputs.
 Then we take the result of this predictor function and subtract `X` by it.

 Based on my non-scientific look at a number of images on Wikimedia Commons, the `paeth` filter appears to be the most common filter in well-compressed files, though this is currently just my speculation.
-At some point I may write a post investigating this claim.
+At some point I may write a post investigating this claim. -->

 To decode any of these filters, you just have to add to the filtered value, rather than subtract from the raw value.

-#### Revisiting the `sub` Filter
+#### Implementing the `sub` Filter

 This is all just required background reading to understand what we're really interested in: optimizing the `sub` filter for 8-bit RGBA pixels.
 Although we introduced the filters by discussing how they're encoded, for the rest of this post we'll only be talking about how they're decoded.